raspberrypilearning/flatgame/en/step_5.md

 --- task ---
-Use if blocks to sense which key is pressed and change the move x or move y by 1 in all directions.
+Use XXXif blocks to sense when each arrow XXXkey is pressed.
+For each arrow key add a XXXchange block this will change move x or move y by 1 or -1 to move the background.

 This is the code to add